S. M. Sirajul Islam Suruj

-S. M. Sirajul Islam Suruj is a Bangladesh Awami League politician and the former Member of Parliament of Bogra-6.
+S. M. Sirajul Islam Suruj is a Bangladesh Awami League politician and a former member of parliament for Bogra-6.

 Career

 Suruj was elected to parliament from Bogra-6 as a Bangladesh Awami League candidate in 1973.
 Following the 15 August 1975 Bangladesh coup d'état he was arrested.
 He was sentenced to four years imprisonment by a military court on 3 August 1975.